Real ID Act: Border security

 The Illegal Immigration Reform and Immigrant Responsibility Act of 1996 had provided for improvements to the border barrier near San Diego, with a waiver of two specific environmental laws, the National Environmental Policy Act and the Endangered Species Act of 1973, which could otherwise prevent construction in the area.
 The Real ID Act expanded this provision, allowing a waiver of any laws that could interfere with the construction.
 Later, the Secure Fence Act of 2006 and the Consolidated Appropriations Act, 2008 extended this provision to a much longer portion of the Mexico–United States border.

 Other sections of the Real ID Act ordered some reports and pilot projects related to border security.

 Inadmissibility and deportation

-The Real ID Act expanded the grounds for inadmissibility and deportation of foreign nationals due to terrorist activities, including members of terrorist organizations, of groups that endorsed their activities or who had received military training from them.
-It also prohibited those found inadmissible from seeking judicial review of their deportation orders through habeas corpus, mandamus or other petitions.
+The Real ID Act expanded the grounds for inadmissibility and deportation of foreign nationals based on terrorist activities, including membership in terrorist organizations, endorsement or espousal of such activities, and receipt of military-type training from or on behalf of these groups.
+It also barred individuals deemed inadmissible on these grounds from challenging their deportation orders through habeas corpus, mandamus, or other petitions for judicial review.